afunnydev/planiselect/content/_index.en.md

   secondtitle: ' Company specialized in installation and configuration of computer networks'
   title: About us
 cablage:
-  title: Nos services de câblage
+  title: Our cabling services
 clients:
-  title: Ils nous font confiance
+  title: They trusted us
 partenaires:
-  title: Nos nombreux partenaires
+  title: Our many partners
 draft: false
 ---